Feel comfortable before you booking a trip with us

 If you have any food preferences or dietary requirements please let us know in advance.

 In some locations, lunch & dinner are not included to give you the flexibility to taste a larger variety of local dishes.

 What type of transportation is used?

 - Air-conditioned passenger van with rear luggage compartment.

 - Auto rickshaw (tuk-tuk) / local bus or train – as required

 Tell me something about your itineraries

 Our itineraries have been planned to be busy with experiences and visits for you to make the most of your time as much as possible during your stay in Sri Lanka.
-We are committed to respect all the activities proposed.
-However there may be slight variations depending on local conditions.
+We are committed to respecting all the activities proposed.
+However, there may be slight variations depending on local conditions.
 You will also have free time for you to do the optional visits if you choose to do so or just to relax.

-Our experienced and responsible Chauffeur Guides speak good English.
+Our experienced and responsible Chauffeur guides speak good English.
 Apart from this, some speak French and other major languages.
 They are trained and licensed by the Sri Lanka Tourism Development Authority.

 What about your local trek guide?